This easy baked macaroni and cheese combines cheese, butter, and a creamy bechamel sauce all baked together in one delicious side dish!

 Before you bake, you’re going to create your layered mac and cheese.
 It’s kind of like a lasagna but macaroni and cheese instead.

-Top with half the shredded cheese.
+Top with another 1 1/2 cups of the shredded cheese.

 Bake for 30 minutes covered then remove foil and bake for another 15-20 minutes or until the top is lightly browned.